 As a part of the effort, the public is encouraged to attend public/community meetings and complete the online survey to provide input regarding the amendments.

 The City held a Virtual Community Meeting on May 3, 2021, to gather input from the public regarding the development of the City of Stockton Commercial Cannabis Equity Program.
-We continue to seek input from those unable to attend the meeting through a survey.

 On March 5, 2019, the City Council adopted Ordinance 2019-03-05-1501 enacting the regulatory program for commercial cannabis businesses.
 Commercial cannabis businesses include the cultivation, manufacturing, distribution, laboratory testing, delivery, or sale of cannabis or cannabis products provided for in the Stockton Municipal Code (SMC) and the Medicinal and Adult-Use Cannabis Regulation and Safety Act of 2016 (Proposition 64).